Dieting teaches us to love our bodies, right? I mean this is what we are sold in our society!

 What is Body Bashing?

 Body bashing is continually making negative remarks about your body.
 This could be within your thoughts or out loud to yourself.
-Body bashing also includes making negative remarks about another person’s body.
+The body shaming definition also includes making negative remarks about another person’s body.

 Body bashing almost always leads to body hatred.

 Body bashing for me would often begin in front of a mirror or when I would hop on the scale.
-Body bashing would then be fuelled getting dressed or simply by starting the next diet.
+Body bashing would then be fueled by getting dressed or simply by starting the next fad diet.

 I would imagine how I looked sitting in my office chair and…body bash